 After years of uncertainty as to the future of digital exhibition and the impact of this technology on cinema exhibition, it became clear in 2012 that the industry must go digital.
-We have now substantially completed the conversion of our domestic cinema operations to digital projection.
-We are in the process of, and anticipate that we will complete in 2013, the conversion of our Australian and New Zealand cinema operations to digital projection.
-We are time, will be covered in substantial part by the receipt of Virtual Print Fees paid by film distributors for the use of such digital projection equipment.
+We have now completed the conversion of all of our U.S., Australian, and New Zealand cinema operations to digital projection.
+We anticipate that the cost of this conversion, over time, will be covered in substantial part by the receipt of Virtual Print Fees paid by film distributors for the use of such digital projection equipment.